aashishsharma436/AdvanceJavaConcepts/src/main/java/com/Hibernate/README.md

 - It is a programming technique that maps the objects to the data stored in the database.
 - The ORM tool internally uses the JDBC API to interact with the Database.

+## Lazy Loading
+- This is the default fetch type in Hibernate
+- It means the associated entity will be fetched only when it is accessed for the first time.
+This can improve in cases where the associated entity is not required most of the time.
+- This can be more efficient than eagerly fetching the entity, especially if the entity has a lot of data and is not needed for every use of parent entity.
+- It is important to note that using ```FetchType.LAZY ``` can result in additional DB queries being issued when the associated entity is accessed.
+So it may not always be the most efficient option.

+## Eager Loading
+- This fetch type means that the associated entity will be fetched together with the main entity is fetched from the DB.

+## Pagination in DBMS
+- It is the process of dividing a large set of data into smaller, more manageable chunks or pages for easier navigation and faster loading times.
+- **Faster page loading times:** By limiting the amount of data that is loaded at once, pagination can improve the performance of web pages, reducing the load time and improving the user experience.
+- **Improved User Experience:** By breaking up the data into smaller pages, users can more easily navigate through the data and find the information they need.
+- **Reduced Server Load** By limiting the amount of data that is loaded at once, pagination can reduce the strain on the server and improve scalability.